The Anticipation Principle In String Playing

-The orange (middle light) on traffic lights was a giant evolutionary step forward.
+The orange (middle light) on traffic lights represents a giant evolutionary step forward in human intelligence.
 Only the most primitive systems function exclusively with a simple autistic binary logic of yes/no (or stop/go).
 Initially, the orange light was used only as an anticipation of the stop sign, but nowadays the most highly evolved traffic-light engineers make use of the preparatory orange light before both the “yes” (starting) and the “no” (stopping) actions.
-These preparatory phases make movements fluid and comfortable that would otherwise be stiff, jerky and mechanical.
-It is this anticipation, this preparation of a movement, that makes the difference between brutal and beautiful, abrupt and smooth, difficult and easy.
+These preparatory phases make movements fluid and comfortable that would otherwise tend to be stiff, jerky and mechanical.
+It is this anticipation, this preparation of a movement, that makes the difference between it being brutal or beautiful, abrupt or smooth, difficult or easy.

 Another word we could use to describe this fundamental principle is “overlap”.
 Overlap occurs when two or more “events/actions/movements” merge into one another are “overlap” and “fade in/fade out”.
 It is this overlapping that makes changes smooth.
-Overlap is a phenomenon found very much in the living world but also in natural cycles.
-Think for example about the seasons and how the relative lengths of night and day anticipate the depths of winter cold and the heights of summer heat: the shortest day comes well before the coldest period of winter and the longest days of summer comes well before the hottest days.
+Overlap is a phenomenon found very much in the living world, but also in natural cycles.
+Think for example about the seasons and how the relative lengths of night and day anticipate the depths of winter cold and the heights of summer heat: the shortest day comes well before the coldest period of winter and the longest days of summer come well before the hottest days.
 This overlap cushions the change of the seasons.
 It has the same effect as a shock absorber in a vehicle – it makes the “bumps” smoother.
-When we are in the depths of depressing winter cold, the extra daylight hours are already announcing the arrival of spring and vice versa for the end of summer.
+When we are in the depths of a frozen winter, the extra daylight hours are already announcing the arrival of spring, and vice versa for the end of summer.